API-Labels/etiketo/README.md

 ## API Labels: Value Labels

+In an API label document, the `labels` member is an object that contains all the value labels as members.
+Each member in the `labels` object constitutes an API value label.
+Value labels are either strings or sets of strings.

+Any member of the `labels` object that is neither a string nor a set of strings MUST be ignored and does not constitute an API value label.

 ### Types of Value Labels

 The registered label types that can be used for value labels can be found in the [API label type registry](https://github.com/API-Labels/label-registry).